 - Withdrawals will not be factored into the GPA calculation but will be included in the completion rate and maximum timeframe calculations.

-- Forgiven/repeated classes will not be factored into the GPA or completion rate but will be factored in maximum timeframe calculations.
+- Forgiven classes will not be factored into the GPA.
+A class is automatically forgiven one time using the second attempt grade for GPA.
+All forgiven and repeats will be factored in maximum timeframe calculations.
+For the completion rate, if a passing grade was earned in the class that was forgiven, the hours are no longer counted as earned or passed hours.
 In addition, a student can only repeat a successfully-passed class using federal aid once.

 - Developmental Education Classes will be factored into the GPA, completion rate, and maximum timeframe calculations.